tpoisot/ms_proba_networks/ms/maintext.md

 either, as the sum of all probabilities derived this way sums to unity.
-On the other hand, "cafeteria experiments" (in which individuals from two species are directly exposed to one another to observe whether or not an interaction occurs) give truly independent probabilities of interactions; even a simple criteria, such as the frequency of interactions when the two species are put together, is a way of estimating probability.
+On the other hand, "cafeteria experiments" (in which individuals from two species are directly exposed to one another to observe whether or not an interaction occurs) give truly independent probabilities of interactions---although this approach is limited to systems with a small number of species, and that are amenable to microcosms or mesocosms experiments.
 Using the approach outlined by @pois15a, different sources of information (species abundance, trait distribution, and the outcome of experiments) can be combined to estimate the probability that interactions will happen in empirical communities.

-Another way to obtain approximation of the probability of interactions is to use replicated sampling.
+Another way to obtain approximation of the probability of interactions is to use spatially and temporally replicated sampling (assuming that replicates are done in environments that can be assumed to be comparably homogeneous); in this context, it is not the interactions that are repeatedly sampled, but the network as a whole.
 Some studies [@tyli07; @cars14; @olit14; @troj15] surveyed the existence of interactions at different locations, and a simple approach of dividing the number of observations of an interaction by the number of co-occurence of the species involved will provide a (somewhat crude) estimate of the probability of this interaction.
 This approach requires extensive sampling,